 We believe the dividend cut risk remains exceptionally low when one invests in Federal Realty Trust.
 The company’s dividend payout ratio is slightly below 70%, looking at dividends versus funds from operations.
 REITs frequently have considerably higher dividend payout ratios without problems; thus, investors don’t have to fear a dividend cut.
 The dividend yield Federal Realty offers today stands at 4.5% right now, which is on the higher end of the historical range, as Federal Realty Trust’s dividend was mainly in the 3% – 4% range over the last decade.

-Related Article About Federal Realty Trust (FRT)
+Related Article About Federal Realty Trust (FRT) on Dividend Power

 2: Realty Income